forcedotcom/java-sdk/doc/quick-start.md

     set FORCE_FORCEDATABASE_URL=force://login.salesforce.com?user=scott@acme.com^&password=tigerVXoAIbgYSMOhSEVtcGxgt4mRP

-Notice that & has been escaped as ^& as for configuring on Windows.
+Notice that & has been escaped as ^& for configuring on Windows.

 For more information about connection URLs, see [Connection URLs](connection-url).